2015-06-08

 A: I know a haiku poem is a 17-syllable format, using three lines of 5-7-5.

 F: Whoa!
 Stop right there!
 A haiku has many formats.
-People just take the most common format and use that.
+People often use the most common format.
 There’s a monoku, which has 1 line.
-Or a zip poem, having 15 syllables using two lines.
+Or a zip poem, having 15 syllables, using two lines.
 Not to mention the tanka and one-word poems.
-Boy, there are many, many, many more formats.
+Theree are many, many more formats.

 A: Well, when you put it that way, I feel as if I have a lot to learn about haikus.
 And if so, then let’s get started.